-Is a full Equality Impact Assessment required?
-(A full Equality Impact Assessment must be carried out if impacts identified as Medium and/or High) YES
+(A full Equality lity Impact Assessment required?
+Impact Assessment must be carried out if fied as Medium and/or High) --YES NO

-NO

-Rationale for Rationale for decision:
+Rationale for decision:

 This report submits accounts for the financial year to 31 March 2022 and the proposed independent auditor's report to Members.
 Their decision on this has no specific equality implications

 Signed : Tim Baulk Head of Service

 Date: 17 November 2022